maxhu08/dwm/README.md

 this is my fork of dwm

+also see:

+- my config for `st`: https://github.com/maxhu08/st
-also see my config for `dwmblocks`: https://github.com/maxhu08/dwmblocks
+- my config for `dwmblocks`: https://github.com/maxhu08/dwmblocks

 ## patches